pace-neutrons/Horace/documentation/adr/0023-error-format.md

 herbert_core/classes/MPIFramework/@iMessagesFramework/iMessagesFramework.m                    : MESSAGES_FRAMEWORK:invalid_argument
 herbert_core/classes/MPIFramework/@iMessagesFramework/private/mix_messages_.m                 : iMESSAGES_FRAMEWOR:invalid_argument
 ```
-From which it should be obvious is not a consistent scheme for error identification, even within the same set of routines.
+From which it should be obvious that this is not a consistent scheme for error identification, even within the same set of routines.

 As MATLAB standards do not enforce a particular style of error statement
 (though it does encourage certain forms [see here](https://uk.mathworks.com/help/matlab/ref/mexception.html#mw_e5712c7f-3862-42fa-9a8f-8de992cdc6d4)),